Best Seduction Movies of all time (for research purposes!)

 • Integration of intimate scenes into the broader narrative

-Modern filmmaking continues to evolve, and streaming platforms have created new opportunities for exploring these themes—and not at least pushing the boundaries of what can be included in a movie or TV series for a mainstream audience.
+Modern filmmaking continues to evolve, and streaming platforms have created new opportunities for exploring these themes, not least pushing the boundaries of what can be included in a movie or TV series for a mainstream audience.

 How are tomorrow’s filmmakers (you?) going to depict seduction and sex in cinema?
 And how explicit is too explicit?